AI SDK

 Install Dependencies

-npm install @assistant-ui/cloud-ai-sdk assistant-cloud @ai-sdk/react ai
+npm install @assistant-ui/cloud-ai-sdk @ai-sdk/react ai

 Integrate